nadaataiyab/diabesties/README.md

 # Diabesties
 ## Predicting User Churn for a Digital Health App
 #### The Quick Summary
 Diabesties is a mobile health app designed to help college students with Type 1 diabetes better manage their condition by tracking their blood glucose, insulin, and carbs and sharing their data with a friend or 'diabestie'.
-I ran machine learning algorithms on data representing user demographics and their usage patterns within the app, to predict user churn. ('Churned' users are those that stop engaging with the app after a defined period of time.)
+I ran machine learning algorithms on user demographics and behavioral data, to predict user churn. ('Churned' users are those that stop engaging with the app after a defined period of time.)
 This work was completed as my capstone project for the [Galvanize Data Science bootcamp](https://www.galvanize.com/phoenix/data-science) in Phoenix, AZ.

 * [Slides](https://www.slideshare.net/secret/7XXDeLkAWWXyWC)
 * [Live Presentation](https://youtu.be/6jJtakvCEqA)